idia640/presentations/week07/PITCHME.md

 <iframe src="https://player.vimeo.com/video/3730382" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 <p><a href="https://vimeo.com/3730382">Robert Fabricant - Behavior is our Medium</a> from <a href="https://vimeo.com/ixdaglobal">Interaction Design Association</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+Note:

+This is a great video -- and it will give you insight into how to think about your case study.

+It runs an hour.
+If you are short on time, skip to about 9:30.

 ---